bananive/editor-js-video/README.md

 - Pasting videos by drag-n-drop
 - Pasting files and screenshots from Clipboard
 - Allows adding a border, and a background
-- Allows stretching an image to the container's full-width

 **Notes**